dannyauliaa/StarLive-Project/README.md

-# StarLive: Project Nexa Labs
+# StarLive: Project NexaLabs

-Welcome to Nexa Labs Website
+Welcome to NexaLabs Website

 ## About Us

-Nexa Labs is the part of StarLive project sector Research and Development Technology
+NexaLabs is the part of StarLive project sector Research and Development Technology

 ## Social Media